Baptists in Ukraine

-The Baptist Church in Ukraine (Баптизм в Україні; Baptyzm v Ukrayini) is one of the oldest and most widespread Evangelical Christian denominations in the country.
+The Baptist Church in Ukraine (Баптизм в Україні; Baptyzm v Ukrayini) is one of the oldest and most widespread denominations Evangelical Christian in the country.
 Before the fall of the Soviet Union, over half the 1.5 million acknowledged Baptists and Pentecostals in the USSR lived in Soviet Ukraine.
 Prior to its independence in 1991, Ukraine was home to the second largest Baptist community in the world, after the United States, and was called the "Bible Belt" of the Soviet Union.

 History

 The House of Gospel in Kyiv, the central church of the AUС EСB.

-The predecessors of today's Baptists, the Anabaptists, came to Ukraine in the 16th century, seeking refuge from their persecution by state churches in the Holy Roman Empire (mostly Germany today) and other European states.
+The predecessors of today's Baptists, the Anabaptists, came to Ukraine in the 16th century, seeking refuge from their persecution by state churches in the Holy Roman Empire, and other European states.
 They were later followed by the German Mennonites and Baptists.
 They sought to spread their faith to the native Ruthenian/Ukrainian population, so Slavs were invited to Anabaptist prayer meetings and Bible studies.

 The first Baptist baptism (or "baptism by faith" of adult people) in Ukraine took place in 1864 on the river Inhul in the Yelizavetgrad region (now Kropyvnytskyi region), in a German settlement.
 In 1867, the first Ukrainian-speaking Baptist communities were organized in that area.
 From there, the denomination spread to the south of Ukraine and then to other regions as well.
 One of the first Baptist communities was registered in Kyiv in 1907, and in 1908 the First All-Russian Convention of Baptists was held there, gathering believers from all over the Russian Empire.
-The All-Russian Union of Baptists was established in the town of Yekaterinoslav (now Dnipro, Ukraine).
 At the end of the 19th century, it was estimated that there were from 100,000 to 300,000 Baptists in Ukraine.
+At the start of the twentieth century, Evangelical Christians and Baptists started working more closely with each other.
+At congresses in Poland in 1920 and 1923, they tried to sort out differences in doctrine and practice, which helped them move toward eventual unification.
+These differences were rooted in their theology, with Baptists influenced by Calvinist ideas about providence and Evangelical Christians emphasizing the Arminian belief in free will.